awsdocs/elb-application-load-balancers-user-guide/doc_source/application-load-balancers.md

 ## Desync mitigation mode<a name="desync-mitigation-mode"></a>

-Desync mitigation mode protects your application from issues due to HTTP Desync\.
+Desync mitigation mode protects your application from issues due to HTTP desync\.
 The load balancer classifies each request based on its threat level, allows safe requests, and then mitigates risk as specified by the mitigation mode that you specify\.
 The desync mitigation modes are monitor, defensive, and strictest\.
 The default is the defensive mode, which provides durable mitigation against HTTP desync while maintaining the availability of your application\.
 You can switch to strictest mode to ensure that your application receives only requests that comply with [RFC 7230](https://tools.ietf.org/html/rfc7230)\.

-The http\_desync\_guardian library analyzes HTTP requests to prevent HTTP Desync attacks\.
-For more information, see [HTTP Desync Guardian](https://github.com/aws/http-desync-guardian) on github\.
+The http\_desync\_guardian library analyzes HTTP requests to prevent HTTP desync attacks\.
+For more information, see [HTTP Desync Guardian](https://github.com/aws/http-desync-guardian) on GitHub\.

 **Classifications**

-The classifications are as follows\.
-For more information, see [Classification reasons](load-balancer-access-logs.md#classification-reasons)\.
+The classifications are as follows:
 + Compliant — Request complies with RFC 7230 and poses no known security threats\.
 + Acceptable — Request does not comply with RFC 7230 but poses no known security threats\.
 + Ambiguous — Request does not comply with RFC 7230 but poses a risk, as various web servers and proxies could handle it differently\.
 + Severe — Request poses a high security risk\.
 The load balancer blocks the request, serves a 400 response to the client, and closes the client connection\.

 If a request does not comply with RFC 7230, the load balancer increments the `DesyncMitigationMode_NonCompliant_Request_Count` metric\.
 For more information, see [Application Load Balancer metrics](load-balancer-cloudwatch-metrics.md#load-balancer-metrics-alb)\.

+The classification for each request is included in the load balancer access logs\.
+If the request does not comply, the access logs include a classification reason code\.
+For more information, see [Classification reasons](load-balancer-access-logs.md#classification-reasons)\.

 **Modes**
 The following table describes how Application Load Balancers treat requests based on mode and classification\.